waggle-sensor/sage-vectordb-example/CLIP_example/Readme.md

 To run this example, you need to have docker installed and some knowledge of using docker-compose and basic docker commands will be helpful.<br>
 1. Spin up your weaviate instance using the docker-file in this directory by using the command `docker-compose up -d`.
   - The "docker-compose.yml" file has been made using the configurations given on the above mentioned web page.
-2. To run the python codes, set up "config.ini" and use the "requirements.txt" file to setup your virtual environment (ex; conda).
+2. To run the python codes, use the "requirements.txt" file to setup your virtual environment (ex; conda).
   ```sh
   pip install -r requirements.txt
   ```
-3. After spinning up weaviate and getting the environment ready, add data to weaviate by running `python3 data.py`
+3. After spinning up weaviate, run `python3 upload.py` to start the flask server and use the frontend.
   - Before you run, make sure you have access to the images in Sage
-  - You can also change the query in "data.py"
-4. To test if everything is working, run `python3 terminal_test.py`
-5. Now, run `python3 upload.py` to start the flask server and use the frontend.
 >NOTE: Remember to `docker-compose down` when you are done using the example

 ## Viewing Similiarity Measure